-Pfizer has taken a phased approach to the Exubera commercial launch.
-In the second half of 2006, the first phase of the Exubera launch focused on manufacturing scale-up activities and the education of diabetes specialists.
-In 2007, Pfizer initiated the next phase of the launch expanding the education, marketing and sales efforts more broadly to primary care physicians.
-More than a year after Exubera received regulatory approval, sales to date have not been significant.
-We do not participate in any way in the sales and marketing of Exubera and therefore have no direct control over the commercial success of Exubera.
-There can be no assurance regarding the commercial success of Exubera which will depend on such factors as Pfizer's investment in the marketing and sales of Exubera, physician and patient education and experiences, alternative insulin and diabetes therapies, third party payor reimbursement, country specific pricing approvals, market potential for inhaled insulin, successful product manufacturing and the impact of competition from other diabetes therapies.
-If sales of Exubera are not successful or delayed, it would have a material impact on our revenue, results of operations, and financial condition.
+Almost 18 months after Exubera received regulatory approval, Pfizer's sales of Exubera have not been significant and much slower than anticipated.
+We do not participate in any way in the sales and marketing of Exubera and therefore have no direct control over the commercial progress and success of Exubera.
+The future of Exubera will continue to depend on such factors as Pfizer's investment in the marketing and sales of Exubera including the length and intensity of its direct-to-consumer advertising campaign, physician and patient education and experiences, alternative insulin and diabetes therapies, third party payor reimbursement, country specific pricing approvals, market potential for inhaled insulin, successful product manufacturing and the impact of competition from other diabetes therapies.
+If sales of Exubera remain at low levels, it could have a material impact on our revenue, results of operations, and financial condition.